-These Local Patent Rules provide a standard structure for patent cases that will permit greater predictability and planning for the Court and the litigants.
+These Local Patent Rules provide a standard structure for patent cases that will permit greater predictability and planning for the court and the litigants.
 These Rules also anticipate and address many of the procedural issues that commonly arise in patent cases.
-The Court's intention is to eliminate the need for litigants and judges to address separately in each case procedural issues that tend to recur in the vast majority of patent cases.
+The court's intention is to eliminate the need for litigants and judges to address separately in each case procedural issues that tend to recur in the vast majority of patent cases.

 The Rules require, along with a party's disclosures under Federal Rule of Civil Procedure 26(a)(1), meaningful disclosure of each party's contentions and support for allegations in the pleadings.
-Complaints and counterclaims in most patent cases are worded in a bare-bones fashion, necessitating discovery to flesh out the basis for each party's contentions.
+Complaints and counterclaims in patent cases often need fact discovery to flesh out the basis for each party's contentions.
 The Rules require the parties to provide the particulars behind allegations of infringement, non-infringement, and invalidity at an early date.
 Because Federal Rule of Civil Procedure 11 requires a party to have factual and legal support for allegations in its pleadings, early disclosure of the basis for each side's allegations will impose no unfair hardship and will benefit all parties by enabling a focus on the contested issues at an early stage of the case.
-The Rules' supplementation of the requirements of Rule 26(a)(1) and other Federal Rules is also appropriate due to the various ways in which patent litigation differs from most other civil litigation, including its factual complexity; the routine assertion of counterclaims; the need for the Court to construe. and thus for the parties to identify, disputed language in patent claims; and the variety of ways in which a patent may be infringed or invalid.
+The Rules' supplementation of the requirements of Rule 26(a)(1) and other Federal Rules is also appropriate due to the various ways in which patent litigation differs from most other civil litigation, including its factual complexity; the routine assertion of counterclaims; the need for the court to construe, and thus for the parties to identify, disputed language in patent claims; and the variety of ways in which a patent may be infringed or invalid.